 It is possible to certify the conformity of a translation with an officially certified or uncertified copy or scan.
 Should you wish to send me a printed or scanned copy of your original documents, please ensure that the copy is complete and legible.

 There are several methods available to you.
-You may send me your documents by post, email or fax, or deliver personally, on appointment to my office in Mainz.
+You may send me your documents by post, email or deliver personally, on appointment to my office in Mainz.
 You can also post your documents, along with your contact details, through my secure letterbox outside the building.

-If necessary you can meet me in Frankfurt or Wiesbaden, where I stay on a regular basis.
 In case you prefer sending me your original documents via post, I encourage you to do this by registered letter (German: "Einschreiben") due to security concerns.

 You can settle the invoice by paying in cash, transferring money into my bank account, using PayPal or by cash-on-delivery letter offered by Deutsche Post AG.
 If the payment is agreed to be honoured after the translation has been delivered, then the invoice amount is to be paid within 30 days from delivery of the translation as required by German law.